 With regards to Collegiate Bridge, Mitch is very passionate.
 He believes that the future of the ACBL depends on this initiative to bring in new players and revive bridge which is in decline due to the pandemic, bridge clubs closing, online players not joining the ACBL and a lack of restoration for loss memberships.
 He recommends proposing as much as \$250,000.
-He thinks it is vital to bring as many college kids as possible, who want to attend to the summer nationals.
-This will produce a synergy and result in kids returning home enthusiastic about the game and promoting the game to their families and friends.
+He thinks it is vital to bring lots of college kids to the summer nationals.

-Reese supports the concept but wants to share ideas based upon his perspective.
+Reese loves these ideas but wants to share thoughts based upon his perspective.
 Summers can be difficult for kids especially in July.
 Many kids have jobs.
 Nationals rotate, less expensive to send kids to locations in closer proximity to their homes.
 The negative would be smaller groups of kids.
 Greg agreed with the proximity idea.